Quantum-inspired Bayesian probability algorithm for nuclear mass predictions: Results and discussion

 \subsection{Further extrapolation of the QIBP algorithm across the nuclear chart}

 This section examines the extrapolation performance of the QIBP algorithm across the entire nuclear chart, from the boundary of the known region to the drip line.
-Since the experimental nuclear mass data compiled in AME2020 are relatively limited, the nuclear masses predicted by the WS4 model are used as a ``synthetic experimental set''.
-The HFB model serves as the theoretical model to be optimized.
-The learning set includes 2253 nuclei from AME2020 with $Z \ge 20$ and $N \ge 20$, while the validation set comprises 2297 nuclei within the drip line determined by the HFB model, covering $20 \le Z \le 110$ and $20 \le N \le 160$.
+Since the experimentally known nuclear masses compiled in AME2020 are relatively limited, the performance of the QIBP algorithm in most regions far from the $\beta$-stability cannot be validated directly using experimental data.
+To assess its performance in all regions within the drip lines where experimental data are unavailable, the nuclear masses predicted by the WS4 model are adopted as a ``synthetic experimental set'', while the HFB model is taken as the theoretical model to be refined.
+The QIBP algorithm is then used to estimate the residuals between the HFB model and the WS4 model, thereby making the predictions of the HFB model closer to those of the WS4 model.
+The training set includes 2253 nuclei from AME2020 with $Z \ge 20$ and $N \ge 20$, while the test set comprises 2297 nuclei outside AME2020 and within the drip line determined by the HFB model, covering $20 \le Z \le 110$ and $20 \le N \le 160$.

-Given that the WS4 and HFB models are based on different physical assumptions, the standard deviation between their predictions of the nuclear mass in the validation set is $\sigma_{\text{pre}} = 10.660$ MeV.
+Given that the WS4 and HFB models are based on different physical assumptions, the standard deviation between their predictions of the nuclear mass in the test set is $\sigma_{\text{pre}} = 10.660$ MeV.
 After applying the QIBP algorithm, the standard deviation is reduced to $\sigma_{\text{post}} = 4.532$ MeV, which represents a 57.5\% decrease compared with $\sigma_{\text{pre}}$.
-Fig. \ref{fig4}(a) further analyzes the improvement ratio $\Delta\delta/\delta^{\mathrm{pre}} = (|\delta^{\mathrm{pre}}| - |\delta^{\mathrm{post}}|)/|\delta^{\mathrm{pre}}|$ of the QIBP algorithm for each nucleus, where $\delta^{\mathrm{post}}$ represents the nuclear mass residual after optimization by the QIBP algorithm.
+Fig. \ref{fig4}(a) further presents the improvement ratio $\Delta\delta/\delta^{\mathrm{pre}} = (|\delta^{\mathrm{pre}}| - |\delta^{\mathrm{post}}|)/|\delta^{\mathrm{pre}}|$ of the QIBP algorithm for each nucleus, where $\delta^{\mathrm{pre}}$ and $\delta^{\mathrm{post}}$ represent the nuclear mass residuals relative to the synthetic experimental set before and after refinement with the QIBP algorithm, respectively.
 In Fig. \ref{fig4}(a), the QIBP algorithm achieves broad improvement across the nuclear chart.
-The black crosses marks nuclei with $\Delta\delta/\delta^{\mathrm{pre}} \ge 80\%$, which are uniformly distributed around the known region, indicating that the QIBP algorithm significantly improves the theoretical models’ predictions of nuclear masses in these regions.
+The black crosses mark nuclei with $\Delta\delta/\delta^{\mathrm{pre}} \ge 80\%$, which are uniformly distributed around the known region, indicating that the QIBP algorithm significantly improves the theoretical models’ predictions of nuclear masses in these regions.